mmandelb2201/finance-bot/PROCESS.md

 - Discussed how to display data to the user
 - Mikayla to look into data visualization
 - Matt to begin detailing how the bot will work and create documentation
-- Dylan to look into remotly hosting the bot
+- Dylan to look into remotely hosting the bot
 - Jack to research more healthy budgeting habits to include in the bot
 #### Meeting 3/24